 A carpet loses some of its tension & solidity as it ages.
-In the event the carpet is not stretched back soon, the pile seated higher will degrade prematurely.
+In the event, if we don’t do the carpet restretch soon, the pile seated higher will degrade prematurely.
 OSH NZ has been cracking down on these loose carpet concerns as a consequence of accident hazards carpet humps can present.
-We are able to re stretch carpet back into good shape, trimming off any excess. $9- m2.
+We are able to carpet restretch back into good shape, trimming off any excess.

-All carpet manufacturers as well as the Carpet & Rug Institute (CRI) advise that all new carpets be “power stretched” at time of carpet installation – the significance about carpet stretch and power stretching your carpets.
+All carpet manufacturers, as well as the Carpet & Rug Institute (CRI), advise that all new carpets be “power stretched” at time of carpet installation.
+The significance of carpet restretches and power stretching your carpets.

-The majority of carpet installers are paid up by the metre, and they don’t take the necessary time to utilize the power carpet stretch method.
-In most cases, when not installed with a power carpet stretch, new carpets will start to ripple and wave in about 16 months.
+The majority of carpet installers are paid up by the meter.
+Usually, they don’t take the necessary time to utilize the power carpet stretch method.
+In most cases, when don’t installed with a power carpet stretch.
+New carpets will start to ripple and wave in about 16 months.

-However, when carpet stretching is carried out by Carpet Repairs Auckland, you’ll certainly have your carpet to look far better, feel better, clean better and last longer.
+However, when carpet stretching is carried out by Carpet Repairs Auckland, you’ll certainly have your carpet to look good.
+Indeed clean and last longer.